Turn Insights into Action | Overview

 • What would it take to create change on this issue?

-• What could happen that would enable you/us to feel fully engaged and energized about (a particular topic from the survey)?
+• What could happen that would enable you/us to feel fully engaged and energized about (a particular topic from the listening event)?

 • What needs our immediate attention going forward?